Géraud Duroc: Napoleonic Wars

 After the Battle of Bautzen (20–21 May 1813), the Grande Armée made a slow pursuit of Allied forces.
-At Reichenbach on 22 May 1813, a cannonball ricocheted off a tree-trunk, hit Duroc in the stomach, tore open his belly and spilled out his intestines in a gory mess over uniform, saddle and horse, which Napoleon witnessed.
-While Duroc lay dying inside a farmhouse, he requested Napoleon's presence where he apologised to the Emperor for not being able to serve him further, asked him to be a father to his daughter, and then requested him to withdraw so that he was not present at the moment of death.
+At the Battle of Reichenbach on 22 May 1813, a cannonball ricocheted off a tree-trunk, hit Duroc in the stomach, tore open his belly and spilled out his intestines in a gory mess over uniform, saddle and horse, which Napoleon witnessed.
+Whilst Duroc lay dying inside a farmhouse, he requested Napoleon's presence where he apologised to the Emperor for not being able to serve him further, asked him to be a father to his daughter, and then requested him to withdraw so that he was not present at the moment of death.
+Alternatively, Napoleon claimed in later life that "when his bowels were falling out before my eyes, he repeatedly cried to me to have him put out of his misery.
+I told him: 'I feel pity for you, my friend, but there is no remedy but to suffer till the end.'"
 Napoleon bought the farm and erected a monument to his memory.

 Legacy

 Duroc's remains were moved in 1847 to be buried in the Hôtel des Invalides, in Paris.
 His name is inscribed on the Eastern pillar of the Arc de Triomphe, on column 15.

 The metro station Duroc of the Paris Métro is named after him.